BardicDefense/purple-hack/README.md

 the individual is considered to be hired for standard salary.

-**Ship Crew**: A merchant ship will have both an owner and a captain (who may or may not be the same person), a steersman, navigator, merchants on board, sailors, and rowers.
+**Ship Crew**: A merchant ship will have both an owner and a captain (who may or may not be the same person), a helmsman, navigator, merchants on board, sailors, and rowers.
 Many positions can be taken by the same person.

 **Navigation**: Compasses and astrolabes help sailors find their way, but advanced tools like sextants do not exist.
 Navigators try to keep the coast in